Bande à part (film): Plot

 A young woman named Odile (Anna Karina) meets a man named Franz (Sami Frey) in an English language class.
 She has told him of a large pile of money stashed in the villa where she lives with her aunt Victoria and Mr. Stolz in Joinville, a Parisian suburb.
 Franz tells his friend Arthur (Claude Brasseur) of the money and the two make a plan to steal it.

 Franz and Arthur go to the English class, where Arthur flirts with Odile and asks her about the money.
 Odile goes home and finds the money in Stolz's room.
 She then meets Franz and Arthur, and they go to a café, order drinks, and dance.
 Odile tells Arthur that she loves him, and the two go back to his place and spend the night together.

 The next day, Arthur's uncle learns of the money and wants a cut of it.
 Franz, Arthur, and Odile decide to commit the robbery sooner than they planned.
 The three meet up and run through the Louvre in record time.
 That night, they go to Odile's house and find that the door to Stolz's room is locked.
 Arthur tells Odile to find the key.
 Franz and Arthur return to the house the following night, and Odile tells them that the locks have been changed.
 They tie and gag Victoria, before locking her in a closet.
 Then, they go to Stolz's room and see that the money is not there anymore.
 They search the house and find only a small amount of cash.
 When they open the closet to interrogate Victoria, she appears to be dead.
-Franz and Odile leave, and Arthur stays behind, saying he wants to check if Victoria really dead (but we infer he is going back to find the rest of the money).
+Franz and Odile leave, and Arthur stays behind, saying he wants to check if Victoria is really dead (but we infer he is going back to find the rest of the money).

 While driving away, Franz and Odile see Arthur's uncle heading to the villa, and they go back.
 They then see that Arthur has found the rest of the money in a kennel.
 Arthur and his uncle get into a shootout and kill each other.
 Stolz returns to the house and Victoria is shown to be alive.
 Franz and Odile drive off with the small stack of money from the robbery.
-They flee to South America and realise that they love each other.
+They flee to South America and resign to their shared fate.